jmfernxndez/jmfernxndez/README.md

 🙋‍♂️ <b>about me</b>

 I´m a Full Stack web developer with a special focus on front-end and a continuous learning mentality.
 My experience includes the use of modern technologies to create attractive and functional user interfaces.
-Always willing to learn new languages and methodologies in order to deliver more efficient and scalable solutions.
+Always willing to learn new languages and methodologies in order to deliver more efficient and scalable solutions. <br>
 My goal is to continue to grow professionally and contribute to the success of the companies.

 ```javascript